wala/graph4code/docs/load_graph.md

 ```

 ## Docker
 Alternatively, we also provide a docker file for creating a docker image with the graph database ready to use.
-The docker file is available here https://github.com/wala/graph4code/blob/master/scripts/dockerfile.

 The required steps are as follows:
 - Clone this repo and go to script folder: